joeherwig/mobiflight-configs/README.md

    :arrow_right: then my serial will disappear and the config is adjusted to your serial :arrow_right: click "OK" :arrow_right: "Save" (otherwise you have to do it every time)
 ![AssignBoardToConfig](img/NOTE%20-%20AssignBoardToConfig.gif)

-[!TIP]
+> [!TIP]
--  Optional but recommended, on Mobiflight bottom right mouse click on your selected aircraft :arrow_right: link current config & "Auto load linked config"
+> Optional but recommended, on Mobiflight bottom right mouse click on your selected aircraft :arrow_right: link current config & "Auto load linked config"

+> [!TIP]
--  Optional but recommended; on Mobiflight top, activate "AutoRun" (yellow pulp if activated) Now you are ready to use and enjoy
+> Optional but recommended; on Mobiflight top, activate "AutoRun" (yellow pulp if activated) Now you are ready to use and enjoy